What Is Tom Brady’s Worst Record as a Starter?

 He also holds the league record for career winning percentage among those with at least 150 starts.
 And the fact that he’s started more than double that amount only makes the mark that much more impressive.

-Tom Brady has never had a losing season as a starting quarterback
+Tom Brady never had a losing season as a starting quarterback until 2022

-The closest Brady ever came to a losing season as a starter was in 2002, the year after he won his first Super Bowl with the Patriots.
+The closest Brady ever came to a losing season as a starter in New England was in 2002, the year after he won his first Super Bowl with the Patriots.
 New England went 9-7 that year and missed the postseason, marking the only time a Brady-led squad hasn’t played extra football.

 The Pats also missed the playoffs in 2008, but Brady was injured in the season opener against the Kansas City Chiefs and missed the rest of the year.
 New England won that game, however, so TB12 still got credit for a 1-0 record.